credentials/credentials.github.io/index.md

 Explanation of the steps:

-  1. The IRMA client provides a JWT containing an IRMA session request, along with success and failure callbacks to `irma_js`
+  1. The IRMA client (i.e., the service or identity provider wanting to verify or issue attributes) provides [a JWT](protocols/irma-protocol/#the-protocol) containing an IRMA session request, along with success and failure callbacks to `irma_js`
   2. `irma_js` `POST`s the JWT to the API server
   3. The API server replies with an IRMA session token
   4. `irma_js` renders the session token along with the URL to the API server in a QR that the IRMA app scans
-  5. The IRMA app contact the API server, and they perform the IRMA session
+  5. The IRMA app contact the API server, and they perform the actual IRMA session
   6. The API server informs `irma_js` of the result (in the case of a successful disclosure session, this includes a JWT containing the disclosed attributes)
   7. `irma_js` informs the IRMA client via the callbacks provided in step 1, including the disclosed attributes in verification sessions